TAP card: Description

-Currently most operators sell passes on the TAP web site, and Metro sells monthly, weekly, and day passes at rail ticket vending machines.
+Currently most operators sell passes on the TAP web site, with Metro replacing their own monthly, weekly, and day passes with a fare capping system.
 Stored value (cash purse) can be added onto the TAP card at rail ticket vending machines, retail locations, and online.
 Non-Metro agencies may sell transfers on TAP cards, which can be read by Metro TAP readers.
 For non-Metro operators, TAP cards are sold at their administrative offices, TAP website, or customer service centers.

 There are some agencies in Southern California which do not (yet) accept the TAP card.
 Transit agencies have been allowed to transition onto TAP at their own pace, and it is not a requirement for receiving Metro funding or participation in interagency transfer agreements.

 History

 Prior to introduction of the TAP card, a magnetic stripe card called the Metrocard (not to be confused with the New York Metropolitan Transportation Authority's card) was introduced in 1993 on Culver CityBus, with later expansion to Foothill Transit, Montebello Bus Lines, Norwalk Transit, and Santa Monica Big Blue Bus.
 The fare card only offered stored value, and was compatible with GFI Genfare fareboxes used by these systems.
 The program was dubbed the Universal Fare System, or UFS, for future implementation throughout Los Angeles County.
 Later innovations expanded the magnetic stripe technology for monthly and day passes.

 TAP was initially tested by UCLA students, select businesses (A-TAP and B-TAP program) and Metro staff.
 In October 2007, TAP had a two-month test program limited to the first 2,000 customers.
 TAP was rolled out to the general public in February 2008 as a free upgrade for monthly pass customers, and on February 11, 2008, to replace the stored value Metrocards for Culver CityBus riders.
 Santa Monica Big Blue Bus opted out of the Universal Fare System program entirely and in 2006 converted their existing regional Metrocards to operate only within their system.
 Other agencies, such as Foothill Transit and Norwalk Transit, transitioned from Metrocard to TAP in 2009.